 Starting school: ten things that are currently terrifying me

-So my child is starting primary school – THIS MONTH, IT’S THIS MONTH, HOW HAS THIS HAPPENED SO QUICKLY, WASN’T SHE JUST BORN – and here are ten things that are completely terrifying me.
+So my child is starting school – THIS MONTH, IT’S THIS MONTH, HOW HAS THIS HAPPENED SO QUICKLY, WASN’T SHE JUST BORN – and here are ten things that are completely terrifying me.

-Just to note it’s things that are terrifying me about my child starting school, not my child.
+Just to note it’s things that are terrifying me about my child starting primary school, not my child.
 I’m swinging wildly between thinking it’ll be FINE to thinking it’ll be terrible, and feeling terribly sad about it to also looking forward to having all that time.
 But mainly, I’m terrified.

 She seems OK about starting school, but what if she’s not, arghhh…you get my train of thought.